th7mo/notes/hot-cues.md

 * H: Bass of track should be off     (aligns with Hot Cue G)

-This order is chosen because older DJ equipment only has three Hot Cue buttons, and here Hot Cue A, B and C are the most important ones.
+This order is chosen because older DJ equipment only has three Hot Cue buttons, and with this convention Hot Cue A, B and C are the most important.

-A typical [track transition](transitions) looks like this:
+With this convention a [track transition](transitions) looks like this:

 ```cs
 Track 1: <---E-------F---C---H---D--------